waishun78/crypto-wallet-simulator/README.md

 Note: As the Reat.js application is fetching data from both the coingecko API and the app-backend Spring RESTful API, make sure that both are working as intended before running the application when debugging.

 ### Testing
 A `app-backend.postman_collection.json ` has been provided for testing using Postman.
-Simply import the collection to run the tests.
+Import the collection to run the tests.